php-fig/per-coding-style/migration-2.0.md

 It is derived in part from [a GitHub-generated changelog](https://github.com/php-fig/per-coding-style/compare/1.0.0...2.0.0) and focuses on the changes on a section-by-section basis as its focus is to be more readable.

-The intent of this document is to provide a summary of these changes that can then be used to drive action-lists for toolset producers to support PER-CS v2.0.
+This document intends to provide a summary of these changes that can then be used to drive action-lists for toolset producers to support PER-CS v2.0.

 This document is non-normative.
 The published [2.0 PER-CS](https://www.php-fig.org/per/coding-style/) specification